Guidelines for communications between home and college

 - Communication should be respectful, honest and courteous at all times.
 It should also be measured, proportionate and rational.

 - Phone calls are most appropriate for immediate or urgent concerns.
-Parents are advised to contact the college reception on 01626 367355 or by email on email@example.com for time sensitive or urgent issues.
+Parents are advised to contact the college reception on 01626 367335 or by email on email@example.com for time sensitive issues.
 Please be aware that it may not be possible to make telephone contact with your child’s tutor or teacher during the college day due to their teaching commitments.

 - Email or letter is suitable for non-urgent concerns.

-- All our staff will reply to an email/letter within 48 hours of receiving it and we would ask that parents/carers recognise that in that window staff will have teaching commitments, meetings and roles within school that will not allow them to reply immediately.
-Parents are asked to bear in mind that the non-student time immediately preceding and following the school day is used for lesson preparation, marking, assessment, staff meetings, scheduled appointments, training and professional development.
+- All our staff will do their utmost to reply to an email/letter within 48 hours of receiving it and we would ask that parents/carers recognise that in that window staff will have teaching commitments, meetings and roles within school that will not allow them to reply immediately.
+Parents are asked to bear in mind that the non-student time immediately preceding and following the college day is used for lesson preparation, marking, assessment, staff meetings, scheduled appointments, training and professional development.
 Therefore, for an immediate response, please use the telephone number/email detailed above.

 - It is not always possible to address all concerns immediately as there may be an investigation to undertake, or conversations to be had, however, in these situations, a ‘holding’ email will be sent so you know your communication has been received and is being acted upon.